News & Events

 SFSL earns nonprofit recognition for 2nd yr.

 The GreatNonprofits Top-Rated Awards is the one and only “people’s choice” award.
 The award is based on feedback by volunteers, donors, and people served by nonprofits.
-You can read many of those comments by clicking on the award icon above.
+You can read many of those comments by clicking on the award icon below.

 Subscribe to Our Food 4 Thought e-Brief